How to file a West Virginia annual report

 • Limited partnerships (LPs)

 Exemptions are rare.
-Once an entity is administratively dissolved or formally withdrawn, no report is due for subsequent years unless it is reinstated.
-Anyone can file on your behalf: owners, officers, members, managers, your West Virginia registered agent, outside counsel, an accountant, or a third-party compliance service
+Once an entity has applied for dissolution or formally withdrawn before December 31 of the prior year, no report is due for subsequent years unless it is reinstated.
+Anyone can file on your behalf: owners, officers, members, managers, your West Virginia registered agent, outside counsel, an accountant, or a third-party compliance service provider.

 How to file